Reservations, Rules & Information

 All fishing poles, bait and jigs are included in the cost of the fishing trip.
 However, each person is responsible for the cost of lost gear except sinkers and hooks.
 Photos can be taken of large fish, at no charge, if you don't have a camera.

 Hard liquor is prohibited.
 Beer is limited to 3 bottles or less a person.
 A beer cannot be opened until 3 miles off shore and there is no drinking one half hour before arrival at the dock.
 We do not tolerate over-drinking.
-If the captain believes an individual has had too much to drink, the captain has the right to curtail any more alcohol consumtion by that individual.
+If the captain believes an individual has had too much to drink, the captain has the right to curtail alcohol consumption by that individual.
 The captain may terminate the fishing trip (or charter) at any time, without refund, if one or more individuals become intoxicated or uncontrollable.
 In addition, no individual(s) will be allowed aboard before a trip if found intoxicated & will forfeit the price of the trip or charter if paid in advance.

 Cell phones & GPS units (including watches, cameras, electronics embedded with GPS or any hand held positioning systems) are prohibited.
 If you have forgotten about this rule, the captain can hold this equipment for you during the trip and give it back when the boat returns after the trip.